Skip to menu Skip to content Skip to footer

 Research interests

-Bone Mineral Metabolism
+• Bone Mineral Metabolism - Calcium & Phosphorus

-The physiology of phosphorus and calcium metabolism during pregnancy and lactation is intriguing.
+The physiology of calcium and phosphorus metabolism during pregnancy and lactation is intriguing.
 Maternal bone stores are often drawn upon to supplement dietary intake to meet the high mineral demand of a rapidly growing foetus before birth and during lactation in the postpartum period.
-Replenishment of maternal bone stores are necessary for future reproductive success.
+Replenishment of maternal bone stores is necessary for future reproductive success.
 With adequate nutrition such bone mineral replacement will occur in the annual breeding cycles of many animals.
-However in animals grazing native grasslands, such as those found in Northern Australia, phosphorus deficiency is a major challenge.
-Our research seeks to extend our knowledge in applied physiology and nutrition to aid practical management of phosphorus deficiency in Australian cattle.
+However in ruminants grazing native grasslands, such as those found in Northern Australia, phosphorus deficiency is a major challenge.
+Our research seeks to extend our knowledge of physiology and nutrition to aid practical management of phosphorus deficiency in Australian cattle.

 Learning in the 21st century is about developing a highly valuable skill set for the future.
 Beyond specific subject knowledge, 21st century skills are often defined as ways of thinking, ways of working, and ways of living.
 Our research focus is on "ways of thinking" which includes creativity and innovation, critical thinking, problem-solving, decision-making, learning to learn, and metacognition.
 It is about helping students develop the capability to be responsive and adaptive.
-Stephen's research specifically investigates how students comprehend and deal with complexity, seeking to better support pre-clinical biomedical and allied health students develop such capability for future career success.
+Stephen's research specifically investigates how students comprehend and deal with complexity and uncertainty, seeking to better support pre-clinical biomedical and allied health students develop such capability for future career success.

 Research impacts